Ajnianwala: History

 Ajinanwala dates back at least 500 years.
 Before the partition of Indian subcontinent, the town had a considerable Sikh majority, who upon partition migrated to India.
 Gurdwara Ajnianwala is still intact but was allocated to migrants from Indian Punjab in 1947 which is now non-functional.
 This place was built by Surjan Das Khatri and the "Surjan Dasia" sect draws its name from him.
 Samadhs outside the Gurdwara belong to Surjan Das, Athal Das and two of their disciples.
 The Granth compiled by Surjan Das is known, as "Ajat Granth".
 Fare of Smadh used to be held in Chait before partition.

 Like many other classic Punjabi towns, a fair (maila) is held in Chait (March 16–18) too where the traditional game of Punjab, kabbadi, is played.
 This fair is associated with the saint Baba Sadiq Shah Wali, whose tomb is also in Ajnianwala.

 People of Ajnianwala

 Ajnianwala is multicultural and multiethnic town.
 The majority of population is local Punjabi-speaking while around 40% people are descendants of migrants from Indian Punjab.
-Major casts of Ajnianwala include Guru Jatt, Goraya jatt, Walana Jutt, Jutt spall, Khara, Janjua, Shaikh, Araien, Syed, Malik and Rajputs or Ranas, Mayo, Mughal, Awan, Khokher, Ansari.Sial.
+Major casts of Ajnianwala include Guru Jatt, Goraya jatt, Walana Jutt, Jutt spall, Khara, Janjua, Shaikh, Araien, Syed, Malik and Rajputs or Ranas, Mayo, Mughal,ManGat,Awan, Khokher, Ansari, Dogar, Sial.

 The town is a commercial hub for adjacent rural areas.
 Two canals, the Qadirabad-Balloki link and Upper Gogera Canals, flow beside the town and irrigate the land.